Canadian English: History

 Canadian English as an academic field of inquiry solidified around the time of the Second World War.
 While early linguistic approaches date back to the second half of the 19th century, the first textbook to consider Canadian English in one form or another was not published until 1940.
 Walter S. Avis was its most forceful spokesperson after the Second World War until the 1970s.
 His team of lexicographers managed to date the term "Canadian English" to a speech by a Scottish Presbyterian minister, the Reverend Archibald Constable Geikie, in an address to the Canadian Institute in 1857.
 Geikie, a Scottish-born Canadian, reflected the Anglocentric attitude that would be prevalent in Canada for the next hundred years when he referred to the language as "a corrupt dialect", in comparison with what he considered the proper English spoken by immigrants from Britain.

 One of the earliest influences on Canadian English was the French language, which was brought to Canada by the French colonists in the 17th century.
 French words and expressions were adopted into Canadian English, especially in the areas of cuisine, politics, and social life.
 For example, words like poutine and toque are uniquely Canadian French terms that have become part of the Canadian English lexicon.

 An important influence on Canadian English was British English, which was brought to Canada by British settlers in the 18th and 19th centuries.
 Canadian English borrowed many words and expressions from British English, including words like lorry, flat, and lift.
 However, Canadian English also developed its own unique vocabulary, including words like toque, chesterfield, and double-double.
 In the early 20th century, western Canada was largely populated by farmers from Central and Eastern Europe who were not anglophones.
 At the time, most anglophones there were re-settlers from Ontario or Quebec who had British, Irish, or Loyalist ancestry, or some mixture of these.
 Throughout the 20th century, the prairies underwent anglicization and linguistic homogenization through education and exposure to Canadian and American media.

-American English also had a significant impact on Canadian English's origins as well as again in the 20th century and since then as a result of increased cultural and economic ties between the two countries.
+American English also had a significant impact on the origins of Canadian English as well as again in the 20th century and since then as a result of increased cultural and economic ties between the two countries.
 American English terms like gasoline, truck, and apartment are commonly used in Canadian English.